DW01/traktor-docs/engine/resources.md

 **Release unused resources.** Periodically call `releaseUnused()` to free memory from resources no longer referenced.

-**Check validity before use.** Always check if a proxy is valid (non-null) before accessing the resource—it might still be loading.
+**Check validity before use.** Always check if a proxy is valid (non-null) before accessing the resource.
+It might still be loading.

 **Use async loading for large assets.** Synchronous loading can freeze your game.
 Async loading keeps things smooth.